PaoloMazzon/Astro/docs/classes/Engine.md

 Forces the engine to process no more than `fps` frames a second.
 If `fps` is `0`, there will be no limit on framerate.

+{: .note }
-> 📝 If you set the screen mode to `SCREEN_MODE_VSYNC`, the framerate will be
-> capped at the monitor's refresh rate (typically 60) regardless of what you set
-> with this function.
+If you set the screen mode to `SCREEN_MODE_VSYNC`, the framerate will be capped at the monitor's refresh rate (typically 60) regardless of what you set with this function.

 ### timestep=
 `timestep=(timestep)`